Gi60s/promise-option/README.md

 # promise-option

-Take a function that accepts a callback as it's last parameter and makes it so that you can use the callback paradigm or the promise paradigm on the function.
+Take a function that accepts a callback as it's last parameter and makes it so that you can use the callback paradigm or the promise paradigm on that function.

 ## Installation